M-R-Elgendy/koinz-backend-assessement/README.md

-## About project
+## Project Overview
-Koinz backend assesment applicaiton
+This is the backend assessment application for Koinz.

 ## Installation